 SBEMP’s public contracting services include negotiation, preparation and review of contracts, required bidding documents, purchasing policies, as well as the negotiation and drafting of professional service agreements, including work by consultants.

 Open Government, Conflicts of Interests and Ethics

-We have developed an expertise in governmental ethics and conflict of interest laws.
-We are experienced with the requirements of the Brown Act, the Political Reform Act, Public Records Act, and Public Bidding laws among others.
+SBEMP’s legal team has developed an expertise in governmental ethics and conflict of interest laws.
+We are experienced with the requirements of the Brown Act, the Political Reform Act, Public Records Act, Public Bidding laws, Self-Interested Contracts (Government Code section 1090), Campaign Contribution Conflicts (Government Code section 84308), Incompatibility of Public Offices, among others.
 Our attorneys serve as legal counsel to public agencies on a wide variety of areas related to governmental ethics and conflicts of interest.
-We provide impartial legal counsel of the highest quality to ensure governmental acts are made in an ethical and transparent manner.
-We also advise our clients on compliance with important federal, state and local regulations.
+We work with our Palm Springs public agency clients to ensure that they conduct business in an ethical and transparent manner.

 Land Use and Zoning

-We have an extensive practice in all aspects of land use law, including environmental investigation and analysis, property acquisition, the entitlement process, impact fees, subdivision requirements, planned developments, growth management, coastal development, preparing general plans and specific plans and plan updates, and updating zoning codes to remain consistent with state laws.
+SBEMP has an extensive practice in all aspects of local Palm Springs land use law, including environmental investigation and analysis, property acquisition, the entitlement process, impact fees, subdivision requirements, planned developments, growth management, coastal development, preparing general plans and specific plans and plan updates, and updating zoning codes to remain consistent with state laws.